 - Adversary Complaint or Notice of Removal

 - Motion for Relief from Stay or to Modify Stay

 - The fee for filing any paper where there is not a pending case, to include registering a judgment from another district

 - Fee for terminating a jointly administered case

-The following are examples that may be refunded:
+The following are examples of fees that may be refunded:

 - A refund can be made when a filing fee is accepted by the Clerk's Office on a case where there is no requirement for a filing fee.
 An example might be payment of a fee to file an adversary proceeding on a case that has been closed.

 - A refund can be made when an overpayment is received for any of the required statutory filing fees.
 The Court is only entitled to the prescribed amount.